 LOPEZ-URIBE: Well, they are very different.
 There are about 20,000 species of bees in the world and the honeybee is only one of them.
 So when you're talking about the squash bees, actually there are about 20 species that specialize in squash pollination, and the one that I focus on is only one of those 20, and it's called Peponapis pruinosa.

 CURWOOD: And what does it look like?

-LOPEZ-URIBE: The bee is about the size of a honeybee, but it looks a little bit different to someone that has a trained eye.
+LOPEZ-URIBE: The bee is about the size of a honeybee, but it looks a little bit different to someone that has you know, a trained eye.
 And one of the big differences morphologically is that the honeybee collects the pollen in a structure in the hind legs.
-It's called a cubicula It's basically a basket.
-So the honeybees visit the flowers they collect the pollen, they put a little bit of nectar in the pollen and then they make these wet balls of pollen that they store in those baskets in the hind legs.
+It's called a cubicula and it's basically a basket.
+So the honeybees visit the flowers, they collect the pollen, they put a little bit of nectar in the pollen and then they make these wet balls of pollen that they store in those baskets in the hind legs.
 The squash bee does not have that basket.
 It has an incredibly long and very conspicuous hairs in the hind legs, and so the pollen gets actually stuck in those hairs, and one of the features of the squash pollen is it has very large grains of pollen, so it easily gets attached to those hairs in the hind legs.